pdjong/modbus-spy-esphome/more-info.md

 # modbus-spy-esphome

-### How to find the register addresses

-- Vendor documentation (if available)
-- Set log level to DEBUG
-The component will log all registers it detects and supports, e.g.:
-`Finding sensor for register address 42100, to publish value 5102`
-- Black magic

 ## Modbus

 A communications protocol that is very popular in industrial environments, but also used by devices like heat pumps and ventilation systems.
 For more information on Modbus see [Modbus on Wikipedia](https://en.wikipedia.org/wiki/Modbus), [Modbus website](https://modbus.org) or [the Modbus specs](https://modbus.org/specs.php) on that site.